CSL-KU/detmem/README.md

 ```
 sudo apt-get install r-base r-cran-ggplot2
 ```
- After all of the runs are finished, use this command to generate the figures:
+ After simulations for Figure 8 are finished, execute the commands below to generate the figure:
  ```
  cd parsing_scripts
- ./gen-fig-all
+ ./gen-fig8
  ```
 The figures will be saved in 'detmem/results/figs'.

-Alternatively, you can generate the figures for each run separately by executing the scripts 'gen-fig8.sh', 'gen-fig9.sh', or 'gen-fig10a.sh'.
+Use 'gen-fig9.sh' and 'gen-fig10a.sh' to genrate figures 9 and 10a.